Skip to content

 Whether it’s a text answer, a number, rating, or single choice, the options are there.
 But it doesn’t stop there!
 Managers and admins can assess the survey analytics once it has closed.

-Headcount planning, also known as workforce planning, is the process of understanding the employees you have on an organizational level and developing a plan to hire new staff that fit within the structure.
+Headcount planning, also known as workforce planning, is the process of understanding the employees you have on an organizational level and developing a plan to hire new staff who fit within the structure.

 There are a few reasons why a company should implement headcount planning.